cfd2474/TAK-ADSB-Feeder/ADSBexchage_feeder_instructions.md

 - You can view the aggregated data at the web interface
 - Your ADS-B Exchange feeding is not affected

+##DONT HAVE THIS OPTION TO EDIT?
+TRY SOCAT!
+FOLLOW THE AIRPLANES.LIVE SETUP INSTRUCTIONS
 ---

 **Note:** This configuration does not interfere with your existing ADS-B Exchange feeding.
 You're simply adding an additional output destination for your data.